HiRoFa/quickjs_es_runtime/README.md

 For some of my projects those are a big plus!

-A big thanks goes out to the people at https://github.com/theduke/quickjs-rs for making the bindings to quickjs!
-I learned a lot from their code and reused some of their concepts.

 # examples

 see the [DOCS](https://hirofa.github.io/quickjs_es_runtime/quickjs_es_runtime/index.html) for all inner working but here are some quickstarts: